RehabMan/WhateverGreen/README.md

 - `-cdfon` (and `enable-hdmi20` property) to enable HDMI 2.0 patches.
 - `-igfxdump` to dump IGPU framebuffer kext to `/AppleIntelFramebuffer_X_Y` (available in DEBUG binaries).
 - `-igfxfbdump` to dump native and patched framebuffer table to ioreg at IOService:/IOResources/WhateverGreen
+- `igfxcpu` to set CPU generation for IGFX kext patching
+- `-igfxhookall` to load hook all graphics and framebuffer kexts instead of specific ones for CPU architecture

 #### Credits
 - [Apple](https://www.apple.com) for macOS